cheddatech/CheddaBoards-Godot/docs/guides/your-own-game.md

 ## Step 3 — Feed the built-in HUD (optional)

 If you're using the template's HUD, add any of these three.
-Each is wired up **only if your scene declares it**, so include only the ones you want:
+Each panel appears **only if your scene declares its signal**, so include the ones you want and the rest stay hidden — no empty placeholders left over:

 ```gdscript
 signal score_changed(score: int, combo: int)                # live score + combo